Charlotte of Mecklenburg-Strelitz: Issue

-Ancestry
+African ancestry claim

 One of three lines of descent between Charlotte, Margarita de Castro e Sousa, and Madragana.
 This portion of Charlotte's ancestry has often been used to justify claims that she was of African descent.

 Claims that Queen Charlotte may have had partial African ancestry first emerged in Racial Mixture as the Basic Principle of Life published in 1929 by German historian, Brunold Springer, who challenged her Thomas Gainsborough portrait as inaccurate.

 Based on her alternative portrait by Allan Ramsay and contemporary descriptions of her appearance, Springer concluded that Charlotte's "broad nostrils and heavy lips" must point to African heritage.
 Jamaican-American amateur historian J. A. Rogers agreed with Springer in his 1940 book Sex and Race: Volume I, where he concluded that Queen Charlotte must be "biracial" or "black".